Best smart bikes 2024: Hit your training goals without leaving home

 While the Kickr Bike tilts on its axis to simulate climbs and descents, the Kickr Bike Shift has a static ride position.
 It benefits from a resistance system which is said to be quieter than the Kickr Bike.
 Although its maximum resistance is slightly less than the Kickr Bike, this isn't something that most users are likely to find a problem.

-As with the Kickr Bike, the Kickr Bike Shift's levers can be programmed to replicate gearing from the major brands and there's easy fit adjustability, and in its latest iteration it even has braking.
+As with the Kickr Bike, the Kickr Bike Shift's levers can be programmed to replicate gearing from the major brands and there's easy fit adjustability, and in its latest iteration, it even has braking.
 The Kickr Bike Shift isn't the best-looking smart bike, but function takes precedence over form.

-Wahoo offers tight integration between its exercise bikes (both the Kickr Bike and Kickr Bike Shift), its Wahoo X training environment and its Elemnt bike computers, so you can ride the Kickr Bike Shift or take your session outdoors if you prefer.
+Wahoo offers tight integration between its smart bikes (both the Kickr Bike and Kickr Bike Shift), its Wahoo X training environment and its Elemnt bike computers, so you can ride the Kickr Bike Shift or take your session outdoors if you prefer.

 Specifications